ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **30,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'FAVOURED OF NURGLE' SPECIAL RULE**

 *It is most common for the followers of Nurgle to be accompanied by swarms of Nurglings, tiny, daemonic representations of Nurgle himself that appear strangely able to project themselves into the mortal realm in great numbers wherever the Plague Father's followers tread.
 These mischievous sprites cause no end of trouble wherever Nurgle teams appear.
-Their antics have a huge appeal to the fans of the game, who delight in their morbid, slapstick comedy on the sidelines and their constant interference with officialss and opposition teams.*
+Their antics have a huge appeal to the fans of the game, who delight in their morbid, slapstick comedy on the sidelines and their constant interference with officials and opposition teams.*

 At the beginning of the game, a team may increase its Fan Factor by +1 for each swarm of Cavorting Nurglings it has Induced.
 In addition, for the duration of this game, a team may increase its number of cheerleaders by the number of Cavorting Nurglings Induced.